KeanuAllassanitheOperator/KeaMain/README.md

 #

-our own registry for all automating scripts and files to deploy scalable and comfortable IT Infrastructures
+My registry for all automating scripts and files to deploy scalable and comfortable IT Infrastructures

 ## Getting started